-Vametco is an integrated mining and processing plant located 8 km northeast of Brits in the North West Province of South Africa.
-The operation owns the new order mining rights for vanadium and other associated minerals over Portion 1 of the farm Uitvalgrond 431 JQ and Portion 1 of the farm Krokodilkraal 426 JQ in Brits.
-Vametco operates an open pit mine supplying ore to a vanadium processing plant located on the same properties.
-Vametco employs a total of 472 employees and contractors.
+Vametco is an integrated mining and processing plant located eight kilometres north-east of Brits in the North West Province of South Africa.
+The mine has a new order mining right for vanadium and other associated minerals over a portion of the remaining extent of Portion 1 of the farm Uitvalgrond 431 JQ and Portion 1 of the farm Krokodilkraal 426 JQ in Brits.
+Vametco operates an open-pit mine which supplies ore to a vanadium processing plant located on the same property.

-Vametco’s open pit mine is approximately 3.54 km long, extending in a west-east direction.
-The ore body is well-defined, continuous and dips in a north-northeast direction at approximately 19 to 20 degrees.
-The mine is based on a JORC compliant resource of 186.7 Mt, including 48.4 Mt reserves with in-magnetite vanadium grades averaging 2.02 % V2O5.
-Bushveld Minerals is targeting to grow production to a sustainable level of more than 4,200 mtVpa.
+Vametco’s open pit mine is approximately 3.5 kilometres long, extending in a west-east direction.
+The ore body is well-defined, continuous and dips in a north-east direction at approximately 19 to 20 degrees.
+The mine is based on a JORC-compliant resource of 182.7 Mt, including 45.3 Mt reserves, with in-magnetite vanadium grades averaging approximately 2.0 % V2O5, with a life of mine of more than 30 years.

-- Step 1: crushing, milling and magnetic separation to produce a magnetite concentrate with average grades of approximately 2% V2O5 in magnetite;
+- Step 1: Crushing, milling and magnetic separation to produce a magnetite concentrate with average grades of approximately 2.0 % V2O5;

-- Step 2: Salt-roasting of concentrate, involving roasting of the concentrate with sodium salts in a kiln at approximately 1,150°C to form a water-soluble sodium vanadates material;
+- Step 2: Salt-roasting of the concentrate.
+The concentrate is roasted with sodium salts in a kiln at approximately 1,150°C to form a water-soluble sodium vanadate material;

-- Step 3: leaching and purification involving dissolution of roasted vanadium concentrate in water, purification and precipitation of vanadium through the addition of ammonium sulphate followed by drying and then processing in a reducing environment to produce an MVO product; and
+- Step 3: Leaching and purification, with dissolution of roasted vanadium concentrate in water, purification, and precipitation of vanadium through the addition of ammonium sulphate followed by drying and then processing in a reducing environment to produce a MVO product; and

-- Step 4: NitrovanTM production: the MVO is briquetted and fed into a shaft induction furnace in a nitrogen atmosphere to produce NitrovanTM, a trade-mark vanadium product used in the steel industry, and MVO.
+- Step 4: Nitro Vanadium production: the MVO is briquetted and fed into a shaft induction furnace in a nitrogen atmosphere to produce Nitrovan, which is used as a micro-alloy in steel production.